MILCANN : A neural network assessed tSZ map for galaxy cluster detection: Artificial neural network

-Following \citet{agh14}, we focus on the astrophysical emissions that affect the most the tSZ detection in multifrequency experiments.
-This issue was addressed in both \citet{planck11d} and \citet{planckPSZ}.
-We model the spectral energy distribution (SED) taking into account five components: the thermal SZ (tSZ) effect neglecting relativistic corrections; the CMB signal; and the CO emission.
-We also add an effective IR component representing the contamination by dust emission, cold Galactic sources, and CIB fluctuations; and an effective radio component accounting for diffuse radio and synchrotron emission and radio sources.
-The flux in each channel, i.e. frequency, is then written as
+We focus on the astrophysical emissions that affect the most the tSZ signal in multifrequency experiments and we model the flux at each frequency taking into account tSZ effect (neglecting relativistic corrections), CMB, and CO emission.
+We also add an effective IR component standing for the contamination by galactic dust, cold Galactic sources, and CIB fluctuations; and an effective radio component accounting for diffuse radio and synchrotron emission and radio sources.
+The flux in frequency is then written as

 where $F_{\rm SZ}(\nu)$, $F_{\rm CMB}(\nu)$, $F_{\rm IR}(\nu)$, $F_{\rm RAD}(\nu)$, and $F_{\rm CO}(\nu)$ are the spectra of tSZ, CMB, IR, radio, and CO emissions; $A_{\rm SZ}$, $A_{\rm CMB}$, $A_{\rm IR}$, $A_{\rm RAD}$, and $A_{\rm CO}$ are the corresponding amplitudes; and $N(\nu)$ is the instrumental noise.\\